EmpereurPirate/empereur-pirate.github.io/README.md

 - E.P. #4 :

+What to do at first with a fresh restored ios 10 install ?

+-> Solved.

-Waiting for an impactor update (Please update to Xcode 7.3 or later), or a windows release of the new semi-tethered jailbreak software from checkra1n :
+a) Wait for an impactor update (Please update to Xcode 7.3 or later), not coming before christmas 2019 : https://www.valuewalk.com/2019/11/fix-cydia-impactor-xcode-7-3-error/

+b) Hope for a windows release of the new semi-tethered jailbreak software from checkra1n :

 "This beta adds an option to boot into no-substrate mode.
 To utilise this functionality, hold the volume-up button when the apple logo appears until the device finishes booting.
 From there you’ll be able to uninstall any tweaks causing you issues, and reboot to get back to a normal jailbroken state."

+Apparently, checkra1n is not compatible with ios 10 and starts with ios 12, that i to say, only for 64 bits devices.
+However, some 32 bits devices run cores that may be vulnerable to the checkm8 bootrom exploit...

+c) Be an iosninja !
+After a fresh restore, you would need to deeply clean your free memory, several times.
+After that, download your apps, music or files from icloud.
+If necessary, backup your signed apps with imazing.
+Then create a note using the apple "notes" app with all your favourites cydia sources (1 per line).
+Finally, jailbreak with H3lix like a ninja, without impactor and without an apple developer account.